ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 3. Click the license that you want to edit the notes for.
 4. On the license details page, edit the license notes, and then click **Confirm**.

-## Known issues about license date display
-{: #veeam_managing_licenses-considerations-date}

-If you are using Mozilla® Firefox® as your browser, the license start and end dates might be displayed with no values on the Veeam console.
-To resolve the issue, view the license information in another browser, such as Google Chrome™.

-If you are experiencing this problem and the only browser you can use is Firefox, contact [Veeam support](https://www.veeam.com/support.html){: external} for assistance.

 ## Procedure to delete Veeam stand-alone licenses
 {: #veeam_managing_licenses-procedure-delete}

-Review the [considerations for installing and deleting Veeam licenses](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-install-delete-consid) before you delete a Veeam license.
+Before you delete a Veeam license, review [Considerations when you delete Veeam](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#veeamvm_overview-remove).
 {: important}

 Deleting a Veeam license does not delete the Veeam service that is installed on a vCenter Server instance.
 To delete the service, you must do so in the VMware Solutions console.
 For more information, see [Deleting services from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).

 To delete a Veeam license: